Inbox navigation

 No horizontal scrolling on tables

 By default, the email list (table) within a Desk inbox contains various columns which can be customised to suit a specific workflow.
-The overload of information often creates a congested list view, with important columns (such as the sender of the email) being truncated to compensate for the table not being responsive.
+The overload of information often creates a congested list view, with important columns being truncated to compensate for the table not being responsive.

 Solution #5